bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               request.

 method
 : REQUIRED.
-The callback method that the AS will use to contact the client.
+The callback method that the AS will use to contact the RC.
               Valid values include `redirect` {{request-interact-callback-redirect}}
               and `push` {{request-interact-callback-push}}, with other values
               defined by [a registry TBD](#IANA).